johannesCmayer/shrouded_mirror/README.md

 # Shrouded Mirror
-## Neural Network Based Rendering in Interactive Environments
+## Neural Network-Based Rendering in Interactive Environments

 This project uses a feedforward NN, and overfits it to visual observations of some environment to create a visual effect.
 After training the network takes position and rotation of the environment and produces an output image.